Infusion Treatments for Arthritis (Psoriatic and Rheumatoid)

 The immune system in people with psoriatic arthritis (PsA) attacks the skin as well as the joints.
 The body creates too many skin cells, which can cause bumps and scales to form on the outer layer of skin.
 PsA often impacts only one side of the body and can affect the joints in your pelvis, back, and limbs.

-Available Infusion Treatments for Rheumatoid and Psoriatic Arthritis
+Available Infusion Treatments

 The pain that accompanies either type of arthritis can be debilitating.
 Fortunately, symptom relief is available.
 At Gettysburg Cancer Center, we offer rheumatoid and psoriatic arthritis treatments with Rituximab infusion therapy, so you can regain control of your day-to-day tasks.